-Fruit Rolls remind me of my childhood, when my dad would go to Fruit and Veg City and stock up on the Banana and Guava variants for us.
+Strawberry Fruit Roll-Ups remind me of my childhood when my dad would go to Fruit and Veg City and stock up on the Banana and Guava variants for us.

-As I grew older I started to dislike anythingh guava flavoured, so I thought it might be a good time to figure out how to make a roll up in a different flavour.
+As I grew older I started to dislike anything guava flavoured, so I thought it might be a good time to figure out how to make a roll-up in a different flavour.

 These take 7 – 10 hours to dry, depending on the type of oven you have.